oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

 use distributed tracing, such as Jaeger, to trace requests across domains and to other components and services that have tracing enabled.

-You can learn more about Istio at [Istio.](https://istio.io/latest/docs/concepts/what-is-istio/)
+You can learn more about service mesh at [Istio.](https://istio.io/latest/docs/concepts/what-is-istio/)

 #### Limitations